 In a worst-case scenario, she may even experience complete numbness.

 The first signs of clitoral desensitization are pain and/or numbness.

 If you notice any part of your body going numb during a masturbation session, stop immediately — but don’t panic.

 Short-term desensitization is not the same as nerve damage; neither one means you’d have to stop masturbating permanently.

 But if you experience a loss of sensitivity that doesn’t return with time, notice a decrease in the amount of sensation you feel during arousal or sex, or experience pain in your genital area with no apparent cause, see your doctor.

 While there are some legit health issues that can lead to a desensitized clitoris and vaginal area, using a vibrator regularly shouldn’t cause any lasting or permanent damage.

-So if you’re wondering, “Will using a vibrator desensitize my clit?” or “Will using a vibrator cause any long term damage?” you can rest easy knowing your bits are likely safe from harm.
+So if you’re wondering, “Can your clit become desensitized?” or “Can vibrators damage nerves?” you can rest easy knowing your bits are likely safe from harm.

 With that in mind, feel free to enjoy yourself whenever (and however often) you want!